rhudaina/Training-and-Workshop-on-Python-Programming-and-Numerical-Methods/README.md

 3. Dr. Crisanto L. Abas

 ### Acknowledgment
-This workshop would not have been possible without the support of the **Visayas State University** through the *Office of the University President*, and the **Mathematical Society of the Philippines**.
+This workshop would not have been possible without the support of the **Visayas State University** through the *Office of the University President*, and the **Mathematical Society of the Philippines Region VIII Chapter** and **.